Guide Course Southern Africa: Field Guide Level 1

 End of course and departure from Africa

-Additional notes for your Field Guide Level 1 course
+Additional notes for your Apprentice Field Guide course

 “Out there is much more to discover than Facebook.
 I say: Do it! and we might meet because I´ll definitely go back!”